tokenanalyst/slate/source/includes/_btcminerstats.md

 This endpoint returns the full historical BTC balance difference from miners that we have labelled.

-The balance difference is the difference between the sum of the inputs and the sum of the outputs from Bitcoin transactions.
+The balance difference is defined to be the difference between the sum of the inputs and the sum of the outputs from an address's transactions.

 <img src="https://img.shields.io/badge/Tier-Professional-black.svg"/>